SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-be-frugal-with-azure-storage-transactions/rule.md

 If you are unaware of this, it can quickly add up and either burn through your free trial account, or even create a large unexpected bill.

 **Note:** Azure Storage Transactions do not count calls to SQL Azure.

+### Be aware that Azure Functions Queue and Event Hub Triggers can cause lots of transactions
+Both of these triggers can cause a lot of transactions.
+Typically this is controlled by the batch size you configure.
+What happens is that the Functions runtime needs to read and write a watermark into blob storage.
+This is a record of what items have been read from the Queue or Event Hub.
+So the bigger the batch size, the less often these records get written.
+If you expect your function to potentially be triggered a lot, make the batch size bigger.

+Many people set the batch size to 1, which results in ~2 storage transactions per trigger, which can get expensive quite fast.

 ### Ensure that Diagnostics are Disabled for your web and worker roles